opentok/opentok-android-sdk-samples/Texture-Views-Renderer/README.md

 This sample application uses a custom video renderer based on `android.view.TextureView` class.

-When it comes to video rendering, there are different alternatives, in the OpenTok SDK, we support two ways of doing it:
+The OpenTok SDK supports multiple ways of video rendering:

 1. Using a GLSurfaceView
 2. Using a TextureView